4D (train): Disposal

 Ownership of the 4D was transferred back to the Victorian Government's Department of Infrastructure, and the set was moved under its own power to Newport Workshops in December 2002, for long-term storage.

-By 2004, the set, which was once stored near the Australian Railway Historical Society's railway museum, was transferred to the western side of the workshop's, for a potential return to revenue service.
+By 2004, the set, which was once stored near the Australian Railway Historical Society's railway museum, was transferred to the western side of the workshops, for a potential return to revenue service.
 However, this did not eventuate, and the 4D remained in storage.

-In 2006, the 4D was purchased by RailCorp and stripped of parts compatible with the Tangaras was transferred by El Zorro to metal recyclers Sims Metal, Brooklyn for scrapping.
+In 2006, the 4D was purchased by RailCorp and stripped of parts compatible with the Tangaras.
+It was transferred by El Zorro to metal recyclers Sims Metal, Brooklyn for scrapping.